kashishrai12/gridlock-oracle/README.md

 ## Tech stack

-Python · pandas · NumPy · scikit-learn · XGBoost · SciPy (HiGHS) · Streamlit · Plotly ·
+Python · pandas · NumPy · scikit-learn · XGBoost · SciPy (HiGHS) · Streamlit · Plotly · ReportLab ·
 TomTom Traffic API · Mappls (MapmyIndia) API

 ---

 ## License & data

-Built for Flipkart GRiD.
+Built for Flipkart GRIDLOCK.
 The competition dataset is used under the event's terms and is not redistributed beyond what the rules permit.